play0137/Traditional_Chinese_word_embedding/evaluation/README.md

   <img width="700" height="300" src="./similarity_compare_to_other_pre_trained_word_embeddings.png">
 </p>

-Table A.4 shows the comparison in similarity tasks.
+Table A.4 shows the comparisons in similarity tasks.
 Our prediction model has the highest spearman score.